 At the conclusion of the certificate, students will have assembled a portfolio of accomplished work.
 The certificate provides maximum flexibility, allowing students to focus on the specific skills and competencies that are most relevant for their chosen field.

 Hyphen is Temple’s only undergraduate student literary magazine.
 Founded by Professor Jena Osman twelve years ago, the journal has published close to 400 fiction writers, poets and visual artists.
 We release a print magazine every spring and host open mic nights and other events to support Temple’s literary and artistic community.
+Undergraduate students are invited to submit to the magazine and volunteer on its staff.
 To get involved, please contact us at email@example.com.

 Academic Advising and Professional Development